-- If the A10 frequency reference board is replaced, use the Repair selection to recover data that has been lost as a result of the repair: - 1.
-Select Repair from the Option Enable menu bar (see Figure B-1). - 2.
+- If the frequency reference board is replaced, use the Repair selection to recover data that has been lost as a result of the repair: - 1.
+Select Repair from the Option Enable menu bar (see Figure 8-5 on page 8-15). - 2.
 Click the Freq Ref board has been replaced check box. - 3.
 Click Begin Repair.
 The data is written from the gen.lic file into the EEPROM. - If the hard disk drive is replaced, a new gen.lic file is automatically created when the Network Analyzer application starts, by retrieving the data from the EEPROM.